 Ian Ray.
 August 2025–February 2026.

-The structure identity principle (SIP), coined by Peter Aczel, allows an
+The structure identity principle (SIP), coined by Peter Aczel, allows for a

 treatment of identificiation in Univalent Foundations that, with much care,